wazo-platform/wazo-js-sdk/README.md

 ### Calld

-Please note, ctidNg endpoint is obsolete but continue to work with old version.
+Please note, ctidNg endpoint is deprecated but continue to work with old version.
 Please update your code.

 ```js
 client.calld.answerSwitchboardQueuedCall(switchboardUuid, callId);